-Some of the best work being done by nonprofits across Vermont happens through collaboration and in a culture of learning, reflection, and excellence.
-Organizations involved with this kind of work strive for innovation and find new ways of working to develop common solutions to community needs.
-In our work throughout the state, Foundation staff members have time and again seen that collaborative nonprofits are among the most powerful agents of community change.
+Some of the best work being done by nonprofits across Vermont happens through collaboration and in a culture of learning, reflection, and striving for excellence.
+The best organizations can always find innovative ways of working to develop common solutions to community needs.
+In our work throughout the state, we have time and again seen that collaborative nonprofits are among the most powerful agents of community change.
 Part of our Community Fund grants program, Innovations and Collaborations grants support the best projects working across issues, sectors, and/or regions.

-- collaborate with other organizations across issues, sectors, or regions
+- collaborating with other organizations across issues, sectors, or regions

-- engage their constituencies in ways that are new to their organizations
+- working in ways that are new and original for their organization(s)

 This program will not fund: